Pilot technologies

 Like biochar, hydrochar is suitable for use as a clean household fuel and in soil improvement, water and gas filtration and anaerobic digestion for biogas production.

-• Lab optimisation tests of hydrochar as an adsorbent of heavy metals in water and as an additive in anaerobic digestion
+- Lab trials to investigate hydrochar as an adsorbent of heavy metals in water and as an additive in anaerobic digestion

 Densification technologies